notZaki/vscodeBookdown/README.md

 A list of snippets is in `./snippets/bookdown.json`.
 Typing the prefix will typically cause the snippet suggestion to appear.
 If not, hit `Ctrl + Space` to trigger it and `Tab` to cycle through the different fields.

 - Equations
-    + Highlighting and snippets require the [LaTeX-Workshop extension](https://github.com/James-Yu/LaTeX-Workshop)
+    + Highlighting and snippets inside the math environment are provided by the [LaTeX-Workshop extension](https://github.com/James-Yu/LaTeX-Workshop)
 ![Example of equation snippet](imgs/emplEquationSnippet.gif)